cyberchimps/responsive-block-editor-addons/readme.txt

 	<li><a href = "https://cyberchimps.com/responsive-blocks/accordion/?utm_source=wporg&utm_medium=rbea&utm_campaign=gutblocks">Accordion Block</a>: This block lets you answer the user’s common queries quickly and attractively.
 It can also display content such as FAQs or descriptive content.</li>
 	<li><a href = "https://cyberchimps.com/responsive-blocks/post-carousel/?utm_source=wporg&utm_medium=rbea&utm_campaign=gutblocks">Post Carousel</a> You can embed your popular posts or any category of posts in modern-looking carousels.
 The system provides an option to select available post types—posts, pages, media, or any CPT you have.</li>
 	<li><a href = "https://cyberchimps.com/responsive-blocks/testimonial/?utm_source=wporg&utm_medium=rbea&utm_campaign=gutblocks">Testimonials</a>: Testimonials are customer reviews that can be displayed on the site to add credibility.
 Testimonial block allows you to display a single testimonial block on your site.</li>
-	<li><a href = "https://cyberchimps.com/responsive-blocks/multi-buttons/?utm_source=wporg&utm_medium=rbea&utm_campaign=gutblocks">Multi Buttons</a>: Easily add multiple buttons within a block.
-It can add attractive call-to-action buttons within a block with the Gutenberg Multi Buttons block.
-You can add many buttons to your content using this multi-button block.</li>
+	<li><a href = "https://cyberchimps.com/responsive-blocks/multi-buttons/?utm_source=wporg&utm_medium=rbea&utm_campaign=gutblocks">Buttons</a>: Easily add multiple buttons within a block.
+It can add attractive call-to-action buttons within a block with the Gutenberg Buttons block.
+You can add many buttons to your content using this button block.</li>
 	<li><a href = "https://cyberchimps.com/responsive-blocks/call-mail-button/?utm_source=wporg&utm_medium=rbea&utm_campaign=gutblocks">Call/Mail Button</a>: This block allows you to add a button that automatically makes a call or sends an email.</li>
 	<li><a href = "https://cyberchimps.com/responsive-blocks/inline-notice/?utm_source=wporg&utm_medium=rbea&utm_campaign=gutblocks">Inline Notice Block</a>: You can highlight important information on your page.</li>
 	<li><a href = "https://cyberchimps.com/responsive-blocks/wp-search/?utm_source=wporg&utm_medium=rbea&utm_campaign=gutblocks">WP Search</a>: This block allows you to add the WordPress search field to your page.
 This will help your users easily find the required information.</li>